Mercury Planetary Orbiter - spacecraft

 |Artist's impression of the MPO spacecraft.
 Credit: ESA/ATG medialab|

 The solar array is a single-sided design, which uses Optical Solar Reflectors (OSRs) for temperature control.
-The solar array requires continuous rotation keeping the Sun at a low incidence angle in order to generate adequate power while at the same time limiting the temperature.
+The solar array requires continuous rotation, keeping the Sun at a low incidence angle in order to generate adequate power while at the same time limiting the temperature.
 The three-panel array has its rotation axis in an optimised direction, which places the occurrence of the so-called "artificial eclipses" (a condition in which the Sun vector is along the rotational axis of the solar array, i.e. no power is available) at acceptable times during the Mercury year.
 The solar array will provide up to 1000 W of electrical power during full science operations phases.
 During both the natural and artificial eclipses the battery in the MPO will provide electrical energy to the spacecraft in order to allow the scientific operations to continue without interruption.

-ESA's Cebreros 35-metre ground station is planned to be the primary ground facility for communications during all mission phases.
+ESA's Cebreros 35-metre ground station is the primary ground facility for communications during all mission phases.
 The ground stations at Kourou (LEOP), New Norcia (critical phases during cruise and Mercury capture), Perth (LEOP), Usuda (backup) and Uchinoura (backup) will be available for backup during critical flight phases and/or for use during special campaigns.

 Attitude and orbit control system